Hong Kong Legends: History

-In 2004, Contender Entertainment Group (the UK branch of Entertainment One) took over Medusa Communications, including both Hong Kong Legends, and their sister brand, Premier Asia.
+In 2004, Contender Entertainment Group purchased Medusa Communications, including both Hong Kong Legends, and their sister brand, Premier Asia.

 Brian White, who had been the Brand Manager and prime mover of the label, left Contender.
 He was also a close personal friend of Bey Logan.
-Logan decided it was time to leave the company and moved to the US, to begin working in a similar capacity for The Weinstein Company's East Asian DVD distribution company Dragon Dynasty.
+Logan decided it was time to leave Contender as well and shortly afterwards moved to the US.

+Harvey Weinstein would bring on board both Bey Logan & Brian White to begin working in a similar capacity for The Weinstein Company's East Asian DVD distribution company Dragon Dynasty, with White also serving as Vice-President of Asian Brand Management and Post Production.

-Shortly thereafter, Harvey Weinstein brought White on board at Dragon Dynasty as Vice-President of Asian Brand Management and Post Production.
-With the loss of two of its biggest assets (Logan, for his popular commentaries; and White, who had been responsible for many of the exclusive extras), Hong Kong Legends had to cancel many of its planned releases.
-As no attempt was made to bring in replacement staff to perform audio commentaries, or to create bonus features, the release schedule dropped, ultimately spelling the demise of the company.
-Subsequent DVDs were released in so-called "Ultra Bit" versions, implying DVDs with improved bitrates or in otherwise "special editions".
-In fact, the releases were significantly more basic, the company having lost the rights for additional features other than trailers, and the bitrate was no higher than their previous releases.
+With the loss of both Bey Logan & Brian White (Logan having done his popular commentaries; and White having created the exclusive extras), Contender had to cancel many of the planned Hong Kong Legends releases and as there was no attempt to bring in replacement staff to perform audio commentaries, or to create bonus features, the release schedule significantly dropped.

-The directors of Medusa went on to start a new company, Showbox Media Group.
+The directors of Medusa went on to start a new company, Showbox Media Group (which several years later launched the Cine-Asia label).

-Beginning in September 2005, in co-operation with magazine / partwork publisher De Agostini, a selection of the better known Hong Kong Legends titles were released along with a fortnightly magazine giving facts and backgrounds on the featured film.
-The titles released included Fist of Fury, Drunken Master, Once Upon a Time in China, The Killer.
+In September 2005, Contender entered into a co-operation pact with magazine / partwork publisher De Agostini to bring a selection of the more better known Hong Kong Legends titles, which were released as part of a fortnightly magazine giving facts and backgrounds on the featured film.
+The titles that were released included Fist of Fury, Drunken Master, Island of Fire, Once Upon a Time in China and The Killer.
 The series continued for 47 issues.

-On 5 November 2007, Hong Kong Legends DVD label was discontinued, after the Cine Asia DVD label was formed.
+On 5 November 2007, Contender discontinued the Hong Kong Legends label after releasing the last few DVDs (which by then were released as Ultra Bit editions, implying DVDs with improved bitrates or in otherwise "special editions".
+In fact, the releases were significantly more basic, the company having lost the rights for additional features other than trailers, and the bitrate was no higher than their previous releases).

-On 18 March 2011, Cine Asia announced a revival of the Hong Kong Legends titles under the banner of Cine Asia Presents Hong Kong Legends.
+On 18 March 2011, Cine-Asia announced a revival of the Hong Kong Legends titles under the banner of Cine-Asia Presents Hong Kong Legends which were released under license from Entertainment One UK.
 The press release featured new artwork for The Big Boss, Fist of Fury, Game of Death, and Way of the Dragon.